ValoraOS/help/README.md

 Welcome to **ValoraOS Distribution**!
 This guide will walk you through installing the operating system from a USB drive.

-> ⚠️ **Warning:** First Booting Up ValoraOS on USB takes 2-3 minutes, please dont shut off computer while installing
+> ⚠️ **Warning:** Booting Up ValoraOS on USB for the first time takes 2-3 minutes, please dont shut off computer while installing.

 ---